raviyenuganti123/Football-Data-Analysis/README.md

 Note: The dataset is composed of multiple data files, including information based on games, players, and appearances that are automatically updated once a week.
 Each file contains the attributes of the entity and IDs that can be used to join them together.

+## Steps For Analysing the Data
+- Data Preprocessing
+- Generating Business Questions
+- Data Visualization
+- Building  insights

 ## Tools used for Analysis
-- Python, SQL --> Data Preprocessing
+- Python, SQL, Excel --> Data Preprocessing
+- Word --> Business questions are present [Here](Business_Objectives.docx)
-- Tableau --> Creating Reports/Dashboards
+- Tableau --> Data Visualization and Building insights

 ### Data Preprocessing
 Data Preprocessing includes the following steps
 - Loading the Data